 Rule of Thirds

-The rule of thirds means that you have to place your subject at any one-third of the image frame.
+This means that you have to place your subject at any one-third of the image frame.
 Most of the cameras these days have an option to display various types of grids.
 The grid that is the most common is the 3*3 grid.
 So, the points where the lines meet is the point where your subjects should be placed.
 You would have to consider other factors along with it.
 Placing an image randomly on any of the points will not make an image great.
 Give it some thought on which point would make the most sense.

-Here are some tips for you to learn and master this rule.
+Here are some tips for you to learn and master this rule

 The Rule of Thirds is based on the fact that the human eye is naturally drawn to a point about two-thirds up a page.
 Crop your photo so that the main subjects are located around one of the intersection points rather than in the center of the image: